The Vexing, Thrilling Legacy of the ‘Indiana Jones Adventure’

 At we pass under that threshold, our EMV is at last out of the motor pool, and we’re off to the races.
 Which is to say, we’re put right into one of the most infamously missing effects from Temple of the Forbidden Eye as originally exhibited.

 In its heyday, guests would drive towards a mirror that reflected the vehicle ahead of them going into into one of three doorways: the “Observatory of the Future,” the “Chamber of Earthly Riches,” or the “Fountain of Eternal Youth.”
 Then the mirror would swing back as your vehicle turned the corner, and you’d find your own jeep going towards one of the other doors, giving the impression there’s three different tracks and three different chambers.
 In truth, this was a clever illusion involving five doors, dummy tracks, selective lighting, and a well-timed move of an entire shell room surrounding riders.
-These elements worked in concert such that one track and one chamber appeared to be three seperate ones:
+These elements worked in concert such that one track and one chamber appeared to be three separate ones:

 Diagram credit: Xargon666x6 at English Wikipedia